cncf/toc/tags/resources/toc-supporting-guides/tech-papers.md

 #### Public Comment Adjudication

 Adjudicators are may choose to resolve community comments and suggestions as they are applied or may wait for the full comment period to close before adjudicating.
 Comments resulting in larger discussions should be decisively resolved and their resolution documented clearly, particularly if the comment concerns will not be included in the final paper.
 Adjudicators should make reasonable effort to ensure the comments and concerns raised are duly considered and incorporated, as appropriate.

+Adjudicators may be drawn from contributors to the paper, as they often have additional context that is assummed in the paper, but not declared until a commenter points it out.
+It is recommended that adjudicators be individuals most heavily involved in the operations of paper development, not necessarily tied to a specific topic or section (although perhaps they wrote many of them).
+They should be able to reason and apply the comment in the context of the section, as well as across the body of the paper, while still taking a step back to check assumptions in content.

 #### Leadership Review and Approval